shiva-varanasi/mordoc-docs/content/en/configuration/search.md

 description: Learn about the automatically generated search functionality powered by Pagefind in Mordoc.
 ---

-Mordoc provides automatic client-side search functionality powered by **Pagefind**.
+Mordoc provides automatic client-side search functionality powered by [Pagefind](https://pagefind.app/).
 Search is generated during the build process with no configuration required.

-# How Search Works
+# How search works

 Search functionality is completely automatic in Mordoc: